 - NSW Freight and Ports Plan 2018-2023 – The amount of container freight handled by Port Botany is predicted to significantly increase – from 14.4 million tonnes in 2016 to 25.5 million tonnes in 2036, representing an increase of 77 per cent.
 The strategy includes an aim to increase the share of freight moved by rail – from 17.5 per cent in 2016 to 28 per cent by 2021.

 - Navigating the Future, NSW Ports’ 30 year Master Plan –The strategy set a target of 40 per cent of total freight volumes to be transported to/from the port by rail over the next 30 years.
 This represents a substantial increase compared with the current 14 per cent share of freight moved by rail.
 NSW Ports recognises that maximising the capacity of Port Botany requires a combined investment in, and optimisation of, both road and rail networks, and that investment in just one mode will not suffice.

 A Review of Environmental Factors (REF) was prepared to assess the potential environmental impacts of the proposal.
 The REF was on public display from 18 May until midnight 31 May 2020.
 The REF explains the proposed work, options considered, potential impacts and the management measures to minimise potential impacts.
-While the formal period for community submissions has now closed, you may still view the REF online (external link).
+While the formal period for community submissions has now closed, you can view the REF here.

 Following the assessment undertaken as part of the REF and the consideration of submissions received on the REF in the Submissions Report, ARTC have determined the project should proceed, subject to conditions.

 ARTC is currently working to engage a construction contractor.
 The timing of construction and completion of the project is dependent on engaging a construction contractor.
 The project is anticipated to begin in 2021 and be completed over three years.
 Nearby residents will be notified in the lead up to and during construction.